 During this time I was also working behind the scenes doing studio work for places like Continental Cablevision in South Central Los Angeles and CVI Studios in Chatsworth.
 I was really getting into the grove of things.
 Then January of 1994, the Northridge Earthquake happened.
 The stations were shut down and I lost my jobs.
 I was forced to leave Hollywood, promising myself to return when the time was right.

 I moved back to Northern, CA to the San Francisco Bay Area where I had family.
 I went back to school at a City College in San Mateo, CA called CSM, where I studied Broadcasting and Technical Operations.

 I honestly didn't, I just wanted to be taken serious.
 I didn't want anything or anyone getting in my way of getting back to Hollywood.

 Some of my best friends to this day were in those classes with me and it just proves that sometimes you end up where you're suppose to be.

-My first Independent Film was called, "The Distraction".
+The first Independent Film I worked on was called, "The Distraction".

 Directed by Greg Tennant, Released in 1999 starring Evan Jones and Jennifer Pruitt.

 We worked out of a 3 ton truck and probably had about 3 of us working as grips, probably 15 people in total on the crew.
 I'll post the crew photo once I find it.
 I remember Greg,s sister made a really nice tomato soup.